Batteries Dead? Recycle Instead! Fall 2020

 The collection container and setout instructions are unique to each municipality.
 Please refer to your municipal website below for specific setout instructions and collection dates.

 This recycling option is not provided year round and is only offered in the communities listed below.
 Batteries should never be placed inside a recycling box loose or set to the curb outside of a designated collection period.

 Town of The Blue Mountains

-The Blue Mountains is providing its third curbside battery collection to 6,000 households.
-The Blue Mountains is providing its collection the entire month of September, 2019.
+The Town of The Blue Mountains is providing a curbside battery collection to 6,000 households the entire month of September, 2020.

 Please visit the Town of The Blue Mountains website for more information.

 The Regional Municipality of Peel includes the City of Brampton, City of Mississauga and the Town of Caledon.

 The curbside battery collection for the Region of Peel is scheduled to run from October 19 - October 30, 2020.

 Please visit the Region of Peel website for more information.

 There are eight municipalities that make up Dufferin County including the Townships of Amaranth, East Garafraxa, Melancthon, Mulmur and the Towns of Grand Valley, Mono, Orangeville, and Shelburne.